replicatedhq/replicated-docs/docs/enterprise/sbom-validating.md

 To validate a kURL SBOM signature:

 1. Go to the [kURL GitHub repository](https://github.com/replicatedhq/kURL/releases) and download the specific kURL release files that you want to validate.

-There are three assets related to the SBOM, as follows:
+    There are three assets related to the SBOM:

     - `kurl-sbom.tgz` contains SBOMs for Go and Javascript dependencies
     - `kurl-sbom.tgz.sig` is the digital signature for `kurl-sbom.tgz`